younesbelkada/younesbelkada.github.io/content/posts/imitation_learning.md

 ### 2. Imitation learning in practice

 Let us consider that we are evolving in an enviornment where we get a reward at each state and we have a predefined finite set of actions.
-Let us also assume that it is really hard to design an accurate reward function due to the various possbility of sets.
+Let us also assume that it is **really hard** to design an accurate reward function due to the various possbility of sets.

 {{< image src="/images/posts/il_scheme.png" caption="In Reinforcement Learning, you learn to make good sequence of decisions" height="1000" width="1000" title="Original Content">}}

-#### 2.1 Analogies
+#### 2.1 Behavioural Cloning

+As described in this example above (Original content), the reward function is really hard to design manually as the environment is extremely stochastic, i.e. the lion's behaviour is really unpredicatble.

+To tackle this issue, the *IL* aims at collecting a training data from an *expert* beforehand.
+In our scenario, we can imagine that a lion expert will demonstrate how to deal with the environment and we will collect all the records of the scenarios that happened to build a training dataset.

+{{< image src="/images/posts/analogy_il.png" caption="The expert demonstrates how to deal with the environment" height="1000" width="1000" title="Original Content">}}

+After getting the training data, we can learn an optimal **policy** by doing supervised learning on the obtain pairs of states and actions.

+This typical scenario is called **Behavioural Cloning** as explained before.
+But this has some limitations:
+* The collected training data is considered to be a set of i.i.d samples (each state is independent between each other).
+Which is in practice, not the case.
+* *What if the agent follows a set of paths that the expert did not encountered?* This can easily lead to exploring unknown states, and to lead to catastrophic failures

+#### 2.2 Towards more accurate training data

+What if we can access to our expert's feedbacks in real time while training our model?
+That is the main idea behind *Direct Policy Learning via Interactive Demonstrator*.
+Let us assume we already have in our bag the training data collected from our lion's expert.

+{{< image src="/images/posts/irdl.png" caption="Direct Policy Learning pipeline" title="Source: https://smartlabai.medium.com/a-brief-overview-of-imitation-learning-8a8a75c44a9c" height="400" width="400" title="Original Content">}}

+Basilcally from the initial training data:
+1. We train our agent on it in order to get the first optimal policy
+2. We run the policy on the environement in order to get the new observations
+3. Ask our expert to label the new observations (feedbacks)
+4. Combine both datasets and repeat the steps *1-4* until convergence

+{{< image src="/images/posts/analogy_il_2.png" caption="The expert augments the initial dataset until convergence with his feedbacks" height="1000" width="1000" title="Original Content">}}

+By applying this technique, the agent will not suffer from the issues faced with Behavioural Cloning.
+But this has a price, it is really hard to have a real-time feedback from an expert (a human) while training the model.
+Also in some cases the concept of expert can be hard to define.